7 Key Steps to Grow your Small Business

 Do you join groups or small business associations?
 Do you get involved in community groups?

-If not, start now.
+If you're not in any of these groups, start now.
 Get active.

 3. Enhance the quality of your product.